Jim Cramer: Goldman Sachs

 In 1984, Cramer worked in sales and trading at New York investment bank Goldman Sachs.
 Cramer was admitted to the New York State Bar in 1985, but did not practice.
 After he did not renew his registration, his license to practice law was suspended on April 2, 2009.

 Hedge fund

 In 1987, Cramer left Goldman Sachs and started a hedge fund, Cramer & Co. (later Cramer, Berkowitz & Co.).
 The fund operated out of the offices of hedge fund manager Michael Steinhardt.
 Early investors included friend and Harvard classmate Eliot Spitzer, Steve Brill, and Martin Peretz.
 Cramer raised $450 million in $5 million increments and received a fee of 20% of the profits he generated.

 Cramer says he sold all of his stocks on the Friday before Black Monday in 1987.
-From 1988 to 2000, Cramer says he had only one year of negative returns—1998, a year when the S&P 500 Index rose 29%.
+From 1988 to 2000, Cramer says he had only one year of negative returns—1998, a year when the S&P 500 rose 29%.
 The underperformance in 1998 led to significant investor withdrawals.
 In 1999 the fund returned 47%, and in 2000 it returned 28%, beating the S&P 500 by 38 percentage points.
 Cramer said he produced a 24% average annual return over 14 years, and "routinely [took] home $10 million a year and more."
 However, his results have been disputed.
 In 2001, Cramer retired from managing the hedge fund.
 The fund was then taken over by his former partner, Jeff Berkowitz.